 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

-Use the result as a starting point for discussion with your clinician or registered dietitian.
+Use the result as a starting point for discussion with your care team.
 Ask for professional review if you have repeated highs or lows, pregnancy, kidney disease, gastroparesis, an eating disorder history, or medication-related hypoglycemia.
+These situations can change how carbohydrate targets are set.

-Whole Fruit, Dried Fruit, Juice, and Smoothies Are Not Equal
+Whole Fruit, Dried Fruit, Juice, and Smoothies Are Different

 Whole fruit is usually the most reliable starting point because it contains water, fiber, and structure.
 Chewing also slows the eating process.
 That gives your body more time to register fullness and may make portions easier to control.

-Dried fruit is different.
+Dried fruit is more concentrated.
 Raisins, dates, dried figs, prunes, dried apricots, and dried cranberries are compact because much of the water has been removed.
 Some dried fruits also contain added sugar.
 They can fit in small measured amounts, but handfuls are easy to underestimate.

 Fruit often works better when it is part of a meal or snack that includes protein, fat, or higher-fiber foods.
 Examples include berries with plain yogurt, apple slices with nut butter, citrus with eggs, or peaches with cottage cheese.
 These pairings do not guarantee a specific glucose result, but they can make the meal more balanced.

 Timing can matter, too.
 Some people see a sharper rise when fruit is eaten alone.
-Others tolerate fruit well after activity or with breakfast.
-A glucose meter or continuous glucose monitor can show patterns, but do not change diabetes medicines based on one food test without medical guidance.
+Others tolerate fruit better after activity or with a meal.
+A glucose meter or continuous glucose monitor can show patterns over time, but one reading should not drive medication changes without medical guidance.

 Grapefruit deserves a separate note.
 It can interact with some medicines, including certain cholesterol, blood pressure, and transplant drugs.
 If grapefruit is a regular part of your diet, ask a pharmacist or prescriber whether it is appropriate with your medication list.